 I finally came to realize that the relevant distinction is between open-access or not.
 And then again, we have to be careful with words, so let me give you the only definition of open-access that will be considered here.

-The following lists are by no mean complete, even in my fields of interest (algebraic geometry, group theory and geometric topology).
+Examples of journals that apply a true open access policy (the following lists are by no mean complete, even in my fields of interest: algebraic geometry, group theory and geometric topology).

 Scientific Publishing: A Mathematician's Viewpoint, by Joan S. Birman

 Here follows a list of (almost?) all math journals where I acted as author or referee.
 You will notice a slight bias towards academic journals...
 In my early years I was not aware of these subtle distinctions (I published the results of my phD as notes to the CRAS and a paper in the Journal of Algebra), but since then I carefully avoided the Dutch publisher Elsevier.

 Academics have protested against Elsevier's business practices for

 years with little effect.
 The main objections are :

 (i) They charge exorbitantly high prices for their journals;